ddvk/remarkable-hacks/README.md

 paste the automagic line

 # Automagic

+**Make sure the device has Internet connectivity i.e. Wifi is ON and connected**

-paste the following and press enter:
+Paste the following and press enter:
 ```
 sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)"
 ```